8 Chinese Firms Caught in $1.2B Crypto Money Laundering Scheme

 Prevention Measures and Industry Safeguards

-• ID verification requiring government-issued documents with biometric matching
+• Multi-tier verification systems with biometric matching

 • Real-time transaction monitoring with automated risk scoring

-• Extended holding periods of 72 hours for large-value transfers
+• Extended holding periods for large-value transfers

 • Integration with global sanctions databases